rayhiramatsu/random-name-generator/README.md

 ## Notes, Challenges:

 Merriam-Webster's APIs come with one glaring limitation: the API only allows for a ***single*** and ***explicit*** search term, i.e., a word of some kind *must* be included.
-As a result, my initial plan of randomly selecting *any adjective* or *any noun* was not possible.
+As a result, my initial plan of randomly selecting *any adjective* or *any noun* from the entire thesaurus proper was not possible.
 The textbox forms were necessarily used in order make any kind of request call to the API.